anthonyshew/inthezone/content/docs/teamstage/tsMulti/articles/getting-started-about-your-website.md

 title: About Your Website
 order: 1
 ---
 Hello and welcome to your TeamStage website!
 We're so excited to help you create the website of your team's dreams!
-Let's dive right in by finding out what your content editor is and how to log into it.
+Let's dive right in by finding out what your Content Editor is and how to log into it.

 <iframe width="1280" height="720" src="https://www.youtube.com/embed/ScMzIvxBSi4" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>